jlutrera/jlutrera/README.md

 - [Pool projects](https://github.com/jlutrera/42Madrid-Pool): Projects made in <42>.
 - [Common Core projects](https://github.com/jlutrera/42Madrid-CommonCore): Projects made in <42>.
 - [Outer Core projects](): Projects made in <42>
-  - [computor v1](https://github.com/jlutrera/computorv1): The program solves a polynomial third, second and lower degree equation.
-It shows the equation in its reduced form, the degree of the equation and it’s solution(s) and the polarity of the discriminant if it makes sens.
-  - [computor v2](https://github.com/jlutrera/computorv2): The project is an instruction interpreter that, like a shell, retrieves user inputs for advanced computations.
-It will present the form of a simple command interpreter, and will have to be able to answer some specifications.
-  - [ft_linear_regression](https://github.com/jlutrera/ft_linear_regression): The aim of this project is to introduce you to the basic concept behind machine learning.
-For this project, you will have to create a program that predicts the price of a car by using a linear function train with a gradient descent algorithm.
-  - [dslr](https://github.com/jlutrera/dslr): You will learn how to read a data set, to visualize it in different ways, to select and clean unnecessary information from your data.
-You will train a logistic regression that will solve classification problem.
-  - [rt](https://github.com/jlutrera/rt): Your goal is to be able, with your program, to generate images according to the ray tracing technique.
-Those computer generated images will each represent a scene, as seen from a specific angle and position of the camera / eye, defined by simple geometric objects and light sources.

 ## 🛠 Skills
 - **Programming Languages:** JavaScript, Python, C++, C
 - **Frameworks:** React, Django